-She is married to Steve, a GP in Oxford and they have 3 children.
+Her research interests are in the areas of contextual theologies, World Christianity, feminist theologies and hospitality.
+She is married to Steve, a GP in Oxford and they have three children and two grandchildren.
 She enjoys tennis, swimming, coffee, travel and watching the All Blacks.